mayukh-chr/mayukh-chr.github.io/content/posts/How-Do-Computers-Learn.md

 &emsp; &emsp; At the beginning of this year, a technical club at my university hosted a "Build an AI/ML model" workshop aimed towards teaching freshers how to get started with AI.
 The workshop involved building a digit classification model that recognised handwritten digits using TensorFlow on Jupyter notebooks.
 Although it was a great beginners tutorial on TensorFlow, I felt dissatisfied with that because it didn't explain how the model actually "learnt", improving its weights and reducing the loss function.\

-&emsp; &emsp; As much I'd like to go into detail about every part of the code line by line like my previous blog, It would be simply too cumbersome for my liking as a.
-The code is relatively bigger, and b.
+&emsp; &emsp; As much I'd like to go into detail about every part of the code line by line like my previous blog, it would be simply too cumbersome for my liking as a.)
+The code is relatively bigger, and b.)
 I find the mathematics behind it more fascinating.
 Additionally, I would highly suggest reading [this textbook](http://neuralnetworksanddeeplearning.com/) by Michael Nielsen to have a more thorough understanding.\

 # Neurons

 The foundation of any neural network, whether biological or artificial, lies in its basic building blocks: neurons.
 In the human brain, neurons are specialized cells that transmit information through electrical and chemical signals.
 They form complex networks that enable us to think, learn, and perform various cognitive tasks.
 Similarly, in the realm of artificial intelligence, neurons are the computational units that process and transmit data within a network, enabling the system to learn and make decisions.

     When we talk about artificial neurons, we're referring to mathematical functions that receive one or more inputs, process them, and produce an output.
 These artificial neurons are designed to mimic the behavior of their biological counterparts, albeit in a much simpler and more abstract form.

 ## Perceptron

 &emsp; &emsp; Similar to the neurons in your brain, computer neurons re-emit signals recieved from other sources.
-Perhaps the simplest form of a computer neuron would be a [perceptron](https://books.google.ca/books/about/Principles_of_neurodynamics.html?id=7FhRAAAAMAAJ&hl=en)
+Perhaps the simplest form of a computer neuron would be a [perceptron](https://books.google.ca/books/about/Principles_of_neurodynamics.html?id=7FhRAAAAMAAJ&hl=en).

 ![perceptron](/images/p2/perceptron.png)

-A perceptron takes in one or more binary inputs (0/1) and outputs one binary value. it is calculated by\
+A perceptron takes in one or more binary inputs (0/1) and outputs one binary value.
+It is calculated by\

 $$
 output =